Support for peacebuilding

 Colombia is implementing peacebuilding policies efficiently and in a participatory manner at national, regional and local level.

-- Regional peacebuilding.
-Acting on behalf of ProPaz, the Como-Berghof consortium offers advice to regional governments and civil society organisations on the formulation and participatory implementation of territorial development initiatives as a contribution to the peace process.
-The consortium also advises on joint processes to prevent violence and in the field of conflict transformation.
+Acting on behalf of ProPaz, the Como-Berghof consortium offers thematic and process-related advice to regional governments and civil society organisations.
+They assist on the formulation of territorial development initiatives as a contribution to the peace process.
+They also advise on joint processes to prevent violence and in the field of conflict transformation.